Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 \subsection{Warping of stellar disks}

 We described in Sec.~\ref{sec:drag} how the drag force experienced in SIDM by halos falling through a medium of DM can cause a separation between the centroids of stars and DM in a galaxy.
-Both numerical~\cite{Secco} and simple analytic~\cite{Pardo} models show that the potential gradient that this establishes across the stellar disk induces a U-shaped warp in the disk facing the direction of infall (Fig.~\ref{fig:warp}, left), and a longer-lasting disk thickening.
+Both numerical~\cite{Secco} and simple analytic~\cite{Pardo} models show that the potential gradient that this displacement establishes across the stellar disk induces a U-shaped warp in the disk facing the direction of infall (Fig.~\ref{fig:warp}, left), and a longer-lasting disk thickening.
+The shape of the warp can be understood from the requirement that in equilibrium all parts of the stellar must have the same acceleration as the halo centre in the direction of the large-scale gravitational field.
+This means that parts of the disk further from the centre, which have a lower restoring force due to the dark matter, must have a greater component of that force pointing in the direction of the halo's acceleration and hence bend up more strongly.
 While S-shaped warps formed by tidal distortions of the stellar light profile are abundantly observed in cluster environments, indicating that they are readily produced by physics unrelated to DM self-interactions, such physics is unlikely to generate prominent U-shaped warps.
-Such warps are only formed by a differential force on the disk and its halo, e.g. due to SIDM drag.
+These warps are only formed by a differential force on the disk and its halo, e.g. due to SIDM drag.